Gray vs Blue vs Green Contacts on Brown Eyes: Honest Comparison

 What about prescription strengths?

-Most of our natural-color lenses come in plano and corrective powers — check the power selector on each product page.
-A valid prescription is required in the US either way; see the safety guide.
+Most of these come in plano and corrective powers — check the power selector on each product page.
+A valid prescription is required in the US either way; the safety guide covers the rules.